Share

 chile con carne Bex

-This chili with two kinds of beef is on repeat request in the home of Bex Streeper, one of our favorite cooks of Puerto Rican–Mexican traditional dishes.
-What makes it different from any other chili recipe submitted to our Familia Kitchen’s Chile con Carne Recipe Contest is its use of two kinds of beans (surely breaking all kinds of laws in Texas) and, most surprising, hominy!
+This chili with two kinds of beef is on repeat request in the home of Bex Streeper, one of our favorite cooks, who specializes in Puerto Rican–Mexican traditional dishes.
+What makes this version different from any other chili recipe submitted to our Familia Kitchen’s Chile con Carne Recipe Contest is its use of two kinds of beans (surely breaking all kinds of laws in Texas) and, surprisingly, hominy!

 ”Every fall, my family requests this chili weekly, on what we call our Thursday chili nights,” says Bex, who grew up in Chicago in a Puerto Rican-Polish family and married into a family with a Mexican heritage.
 Her cooking marries the traditions of both destinations, deliciosamente.